Perched on a sign in Death Valley National Park, California, this raven (Corvus corax) is gasping in the heat. (Photo copyright © by Kaj Halberg)

 Dendrocitta formosae Grey treepie

 This species, also called Himalayan treepie, is distributed along the foothills of the Himalaya, eastwards through montane areas of northern Indochina and southern China to Taiwan.
-In the Himalaya, it may be encountered up to an elevation of about 2,400 m, and in Taiwan it lives almost down to sea level.
+In the Himalaya, it may be encountered at elevations between about 900 and 2,400 m, but in Taiwan it lives down to sea level.

-Other photos, depicting this bird, may be seen on the pages Animals – Birds: Birds in Taiwan, and Animals: Urban animals.
+Other photos, depicting this bird, may be seen on the pages Animals – Birds: Birds in Taiwan, and Animals: Urban animal life.

 Grey treepie, Tunghai University Park, Taichung, Taiwan.
 (Photo copyright © by Kaj Halberg)